Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The provided misinformed samples are too generic and don't relate well to any of the choices.
-They need to be related to food concepts to create productive ambiguity.
+The ambiguity is somewhat effective, relating to the visual aspect of the pizza (artistic creation, harmonious arrangement) but could apply to the Napoleon cake as well.
+More productive confusion could be created.

 ✅ Strengths:
 - Attempt to create ambiguity